popsim-consortium/analysis2/n_t_with_s/README.md

 `mask_file` : `<class 'str'>` A string indicating the path to a bed formatted file with to be masked out of the analysis.

+`dfe_id`: `<class 'str'>` A string indicating what Distribution of Fitness Effects to use.
+See http://sesame.uoregon.edu/~adkern/stdpopsim/doc/catalog.html to check all the possible DFEs

+`selection`: `<class 'str'>` A string indicating where the DFE should be applied.
+So far three options are allowed: 'exons', where selection is imposed on exons, 'none', and 'all' –– in which selection is insert in the entire contig under subject.

+`annotation_id`:  `<class 'str'>` A string indicating the annotation file to be used.
+For humans, the two annotations available are: ensembl_havana_104_exons and ensembl_havana_104_CDS.